Biner-h/FugleDex/README.md

 # FugleDex
-- A Graphical user interface for bird
+- A Graphical user interface for bird to catch birds and bird facts.

-# Team credits
+# develuper credits

 - Pål Svendsen